How to Get Started on Your Content Gap Analysis

 What Is a Content Gap Analysis?

-There are two kinds of content gap analyses you can conduct.
-The first one, your sitewide content gap analysis, is a deep dive into all the content on your site to look for gaps in topics, keywords and verticals.
+There are two kinds of content gap analysis you can conduct.
+The first one, your site-wide content gap analysis, is a deep dive into all the content on your site to look for gaps in topics, keywords, and verticals.

 With a content gap analysis of your entire website, you’re taking your content audit to the next level.
 With a content audit, you’ve gotten a clear picture of what you do have, in terms of your content inventory.
 With a gap analysis, you’re taking a hard look at your content to understand what you don’t have.

-Second, you can perform an on-page content gap analysis.
+Second, you can perform an on-page search engine optimization (SEO) content gap analysis.
 Here, you’re looking at a sample of your written content to see if each piece covers its’ given topic completely.

-An on-page content gap analysis is something you can perform more regularly throughout your content creation process.
+An SEO content gap analysis is something you can perform more regularly throughout your content creation process.

 You may take a look at your high-performers, for instance, to see if you can optimize them further.
 Or you may look at pieces that aren’t performing as well to see if you can improve their performance with your audience, and in turn their SERP ranking, by plugging gaps.